kinkscene/kinkscene.github.io/content/notes/Trans March.md

 - transgender
 ---

-Trans March is a march of Transgender people and allies in San Francisco from [[notes/Dolores Park|Dolores Park]] to Civic Center on the Friday of [[notes/Pride Weekend|Pride Weekend]] each year.
+Trans March is a march of Transgender people and allies in San Francisco from [[Dolores Park]] to Civic Center on the Friday of [[Pride Weekend]] each year.
 It is the largest trans pride event in San Francisco and one of the largest trans pride events in the world.

 # History
 - 2004 - First trans march